 "While exercise cannot, alone, fix the issue of bloating, it can help keep your system functioning at its best while also physically helping move gas for easier passage," he explains.

-The fix: Aim to get at least 150 minutes of moderate-intensity cardio activity each week, as recommended by the Physical Activity Guidelines for Americans.
+Figuring out how to stop bloating through exercise?
+Aim to get at least 150 minutes of moderate-intensity cardio activity each week, as recommended by the Physical Activity Guidelines for Americans.
 Moderate activity can include walking, hiking or jogging.

 You can also add a few minutes of stretching to your day to combat bloating.
 Even a simple cat-cow or spinal rotation stretch can help promote better digestion.
 Try this 10-minute, total-body routine.